About the 2019 Weddell Sea Expedition

 Documented the rich and little-studied marine life of the western Weddell Sea ecosystem.

-Attempt to locate and survey the wreck of Sir Ernest Shackleton’s ship Endurance, which was trapped and crushed by the ice and sank in the Weddell Sea in 1915.
+Attempted to locate and survey the wreck of Sir Ernest Shackleton’s ship Endurance, which was trapped and crushed by the ice and sank in the Weddell Sea in 1915.
 Conditions in the Weddell Sea sadly prevented the team from reaching Endurance in 2019.

-The Society is working with the expedition to provide educational resources to inspire young people about science, engineering and technology, as well as the protection of Antarctica.
+The Society worked with the 2019 expedition to provide educational resources to inspire young people about science, engineering and technology, as well as the protection of Antarctica.
 This work and the accompanying 2019 expedition resources ensure that the research and findings are shared as widely as possible to students and schools around the world.